Skip to main contentIBM Quantum Documentation

 This is an experimental feature, subject to change.

 Creating utility-scale quantum applications generally requires a variety of compute resource requirements.
-You can use Quantum Serverless to easily submit quantum workflows for remote, managed execution.
-These quantum workflows can typically be implemented within a common pattern, called a Qiskit Pattern.
-A Qiskit Pattern is an intuitive, repeatable set of steps for implementing a quantum computing workflow.
+You can use Qiskit Serverless to easily submit quantum workflows for remote, managed execution on IBM Quantum Platform.
+These quantum workflows can typically be implemented within a common pattern, called a Qiskit pattern.
+A Qiskit pattern is an intuitive, repeatable set of steps for implementing a quantum computing workflow.

 1. Map classical inputs to a quantum problem